 No, this is a vulnerability in the Microsoft Windows Server.
-Plesk itself configures IIS accounts the same way as IIS itself on clean server without Plesk installed at all.
+Plesk itself configures IIS accounts the same way as IIS itself on a clean server without Plesk installed at all.

-Which versions of Microsoft Windows Server are affected?
+The following versions of Windows are affected:

 Windows Server 2019 is not affected by this vulnerability.

-Microsoft does not offer hardening recommendations for versions of Windows Server prior to the 2019 due to architectural implementation in operating systems.
+Microsoft does not offer hardening recommendations for versions of Windows Server prior to 2019 due to architectural implementation in operating systems.
 The official recommendation is “Using Windows Server 2019 would mitigate this attack vector”.